 Classroom

-[Please amend this section to reflect how you would like to manage this issue at your school.
-The text below is included as a sample only].

 The classroom teacher is responsible for the supervision of all students in their care during class.

-If a teacher needs to leave the classroom unattended at any time during a lesson, they should first contact [insert procedure, i.e. front office/Year Level Coordinator] for assistance.
+If a teacher needs to leave the classroom unattended at any time during a lesson, they should first contact the front office for assistance.
 The teacher should then wait until another staff member has arrived at the classroom to supervise the class prior to leaving.

 School activities, camps and excursions